 Where to begin…

 Deciding to sell used vehicles has grown in popularity over the past few years.
-But few understand the amount of work that goes into preparing your car for sale.
+But few understand how much work goes into preparing your car for sale.
 Before listing, it is important to establish a few key details:

-- Vehicle value: Have you considered your listing price?
-How much would you like to receive and how little are you willing to settle for?
+• Vehicle value: Have you considered your listing price?
+How much will you like to receive and how little are you willing to settle for?

 Details to get in order